CumulusNetworks/docs/content/knowledge-base/Configuration-and-Usage/Automation/Back-up-Existing-Ansible-Configurations.md

 | /etc/frr/daemons        | Daemons configuration file for FRR |
 | /etc/frr/frr.conf       | FRR Configuration file             |

-For more information on which files to back up and what Cumulus Linux uses, please refer to {{<kb_link url="cumulus-linux-43/Installation-Management/Upgrading-Cumulus-Linux/#before-you-upgrade" text="Upgrading Cumulus Linux">}}.
+For more information on which files to back up and what Cumulus Linux uses, please refer to [Upgrading Cumulus Linux]({{<ref "/cumulus-linux-43/Installation-Management/Upgrading-Cumulus-Linux#before-you-upgrade" >}}.

 The playbook copies the files to a directory called `save`: